 Here are a few issues identified by the Southern Poverty Law Center that sit before the next President of the United States that Black men should not ignore:

 - Supreme Court.
 After the Supreme Court weakened the Voting Rights Act (Shelby County v.
 Holder), states including North Carolina made immediate changes to state law.
-With the expected 6-3 conservative majority on the Supreme Court, hard-fought gains that led to the Voting Rights Act could be placed in grave jeopardy.
+With the six-to-three conservative majority on the Supreme Court, hard-fought gains that led to the Voting Rights Act could be placed in grave jeopardy.

 - Prison reform.
 While both Republicans and Democrats have discussed and have introduced comprehensive prison reform legislation, there has yet to be genuine bipartisan movement among legislators at the local, state and national levels to curb the school-to-prison pipeline.
 The U.S. consistently has one of the highest per capita incarceration rates in the world.